Key could be verified via a test request

 Caching will affect all calls to sc_table() and sc_schema() as well as their “derived” functions: sc_table_saved(), sc_table_custom(), sc_schema_db(), sc_schema_catalogue().

 Cache files always contain unparsed API responses as returned by httr::GET() or httr::POST().
 Responses are stored in an rds format.
-If caching is enabled, the corresponding cache files to an object of class sc_schema or sc_table can be retieved using sc_cache_files().
+If caching is enabled, the corresponding cache files to an object of class sc_schema or sc_table can be retrieved using sc_cache_files().

 sc_example("accomodation") %>% sc_table(language = "both") %>% sc_cache_files()